nanoframework/Home/docs/building/cmake-tools-cmake-variants.md

 	- This is the path to your gcc toolchain compiler.
 Use forward slashes and do not provide executable name here
 - "TOOL_HEX2DFU_PREFIX" : "**<path-to-hex2dfu-utility-mind-the-forward-slash>**"
 	- This is the path to the HEX2DFU utility.
 Use forward slashes and do not provide executable name here.
-- "TARGET_CHIP" : "**<target-chip-with-official-vendor-reference>**"
+- "ESP32_IDF_PATH" : "**<path-to-esp-idf-mind-the-forward-slash>**"
-	- For STM32 MCUs only : represents the complete official reference of the MCU
+	- This the path to the ESP32 IDF utility.
+Use forward slashes and do not provide executable name here.
 - "TARGET_SERIES" : "**STM32F7xx**"
 	- For STM32 MCUs represents the target series (STM32F4XX, STM32L4XX, and so on)
 	- For ESP32 matches the series name: "ESP32"